-In 2002, the tree to which every Hass avocado in the world can trace its lineage, finally succumbed to root rot at the ripe old age of 76.
+In 2002, the tree to which every Hass avocado in the world can trace its lineage, known as The Hass Mother Tree, succumbed to root rot at the ripe old age of 76.
 By that time her offspring accounted for 95% of the avocados grown in California and 80% worldwide.

 So Hass named the new variety after himself, took out a patent, and then signed an agreement with a local nursery to grow and promote his Hass-branded avocados to whomever was interested.
 Success was immediate.
 Not only was this variety creamier and nuttier in taste than the Fuerte, it also bore significantly more fruit and matured at a different time of year giving it a seasonal advantage.